How Breast Cancer Can Affect Mental Health

 • Hypothyroidism.
 The thyroid is a gland in the neck that helps to regulate hormones.
 Certain types of radiation therapy in the chest or neck area and immunotherapy medicines can affect the gland’s ability to work properly.
 When the thyroid is not active enough, you may feel tired or very blue.

-If you need support during your journey or are interested in any of BeMeBetter’s services, contact BeMeBetter at 505-293-2881 or email info@bemebetter.com.
-Alternatively, you can submit an inquiry for services on BeMeBetter’s “Contact Us page or email a provider directly from the Who We Are” page.
+If you need support during your journey or are interested in any of BeMeBetter’s services, contact BeMeBetter at 505-293-2881 or by email.
+Alternatively, you can submit an inquiry for services on BeMeBetter’s “Contact Us page or email a provider directly.

 Leave a Reply